- 1 Introduction

 There are four types of Status, Draft, Active, Changed and Closed.
 The corresponding actions are Create, Change, and Review, Close and Activate.
 The status flow is shown below.

-A stage is to describe the stage of an active story in development.
-The stages include Wait, Planned, Projected, Developing, Developed, Testing, Tested, Accepted and Released.
+A phase is to describe the phase of an active story in development.
+The phases include Wait, Planned, Projected, Developing, Developed, Testing, Tested, Accepted and Released.

-One way is to change stage through editing.
-But the other way is preferred, which is to set the type of tasks, such as development and test, when creating stories.
-ZenTao will decide the stages according to the types of tasks.
+One way is to change the phase through editing.
+But the other way is preferred, which is to set the type of tasks, such as development and QA when creating stories.
+ZenTao will calculate the phase according to the types of tasks.
 The rules are,

-2.1 If stories are not linked to the projects or the plans, the stage will be “Wait”.
+2.1 If stories are not linked to any projects or plans, the phase will be “Wait”.

 2.2 If stories are linked to plans but not to projects, it will be “Planned”.